alabid/dp_quantiles_bounded_space/README.md

 We implement our algorithms
 and experimentally evaluate them on synthetic and real-world datasets.

+For demonstration purposes, we only include the python files for generating the synthetic datasets and the algorithm based on the exponential mechanism.

 Install required packages via
 ```
 pip3 install -r requirements.txt